• Skip to primary navigation

 ~ Can you use your vehicle to bless others?
 Ask your church if there is an elderly person who needs help getting to church on Sunday or plan to deliver groceries to a family who has a new baby or a recent surgery.
 Parents, maybe the Lord is asking you downsize your vehicle to something more affordable for your family or live with only one vehicle for a while.

 ~Donate money to help a pastor in a third world country purchase a bicycle so he can minister to his congregation and tell others about Jesus more easily.
-Find out more here at Samaritan’s Purse.
+Find out more about this program here at Samaritan’s Purse.
 You can also email me (lightnersinafrica@gmail.com) to learn more about supporting our medical mission’s ministry in Zambia.
 We need a new vehicle to get our medical team to treat our children around the city more easily.

 THANKSGIVING SCRIPTURE MEMORIZATION: